rossta/rossta.github.com/source/blog/2020-05-17-webpacker-output-analysis-with-webpack-bundle-analyzer.html.md

 ### Installation

-To use the webpack-bundler-analyzer, you can either integrate it as a plugin to your Webpacker configuration or you use a two-step command line process.
+The `webpack-bundle-analyzer` is distributed as an NPM package.
 To install via yarn:
 ```sh
 yarn add --dev webpack-bundle-analyzer
 ```